kubevirt/hostpath-provisioner/CONTRIBUTING.md

 For bigger changes, please create a tracker Issue, describing what you want to do.
 Then either as the first commit in a Pull Request, or as an independent Pull Request, provide an **informal** design proposal of your intended changes.
-The location for such propoals is
-[/docs](docs/) in the hostpath provisioner repository.
-Make sure that all your Pull Requests link back to the relevant Issues.

 ### Getting started